Vishnu

 Regarding mantra for Salvation:

-The Salvation component of the sādhana requres a mantra for use in activity.
-For Vishnu, one could use the mantra “Viṣnave namaḥ”, without any “OM”.
-(The syllable “OM” is too “inward”, it withdraws the mind from the world, and so is not good to use in daily activity.)
-The mantra “Viṣnave namaḥ” is found in the Bhagavatam chapter 6.8 (on the Narayana Kavacha).
+The Salvation component of the sādhana requires a mantra for use in activity.
+For Vishnu, one could use the mantra “Viṣnave namaḥ” which is found in the Bhagavatam chapter 6.8 (the Narayana Kavacha).
+This mantra can be enhanced to be:

 Regarding Boons: